 Once you've created a price schedule, click it to start editing.

-Once you've added those, you're ready to add the items and rental rates to the price schedule.
-The cost (for items) and price (for both items and rental rates) will be applied to each event when you add the items to the event, but you are able to override them if needed.
-Also be sure to only add the items which should be available for events using a particular price schedule.
+From here, you can add the items and rental rates to the price schedule.
+The cost (for items) and price (for both items and rental rates) will be applied to each event when you add the items to the event, but you are able to override them, if needed.
+Also, be sure to only add the items which should be available for events using a particular price schedule.